moble/quaternionic/README.md

 q2 = quaternionic.array.from_rotation_matrix(m)
 ```

-Also note that, because the quaternions form a "double cover" of the rotation group (meaning that
+Also note that, because the unit quaternions form a "double cover" of the rotation group (meaning
-quaternions `R` and `-R` represent the same rotation), these functions are not perfect inverses of
+that quaternions `q` and `-q` represent the same rotation), these functions are not perfect inverses
-each other.
+of each other.
 In this case, for example, `q1` and `q2` may have opposite signs.
 We can, however,
 prove that these quaternions represent the same rotations by measuring the "distance" between the
 quaternions as rotations: